-How to battle at gyms and win in 'Pokémon GO'
+How to battle at gyms and win in 'Pokémon Go'

-So, you’ve been playing “Pokémon GO” non-stop for a few days and you’ve crested level five.
+So, you’ve been playing “Pokémon GO” and you’ve crested level five.
 Congrats!
 You can now join one of the three teams in the game (GO TEAM VALOR WOOOOO!) and start battling in gyms.
 This is, in so many words, where the real game begins.

 So, uh, how do you battle?
 What do those gym levels mean?
 And what happens when you go to a gym that’s part of your team?